CHATHAM, N.Y. -- Lauren and I could see the Crandell Theatre is a rare place, as we parked on Chatham's Main Street at 7 p.m. on Tuesday.

 This vibrant art house was constructed in 1924 in a Spanish Renaissance style out of brick and stucco, incorporating arches indoors and out, whimsical Edwardian architectural flourishes and a yellow awning marquee that electrifies the night with swirling red circus lights framing the current and coming attractions in press-on black letters.

 It announced the single-projector theater's current feature, first-run historical drama "The Butler" showing once a day through Thursday, and Woody Allen's "Blue Jasmine," which opens with two screenings Friday evening at 7:15 and 9:15.
 As the sun dimmed the salmon façade did as well, and the marquee lit up the block like a movie screen.

-We entered through two large arched doorways to the small ticket window, accepting cash only -- we paid $5 a ticket -- surrounded by colorful prints of vintage promotional posters and brochures advertising the theater's attractions to audiences of another era, which likely ranged from the highbrow to the high; "The Great Escape" through Monday and then "Black Orpheus" starting Tuesday, Truffaut's "400 Blows," accompanied by the documentary short "Bear Country."
-The campy thrill flicks "Duel of the Titans" and "The Young Racers" double-billed on a Friday night.
+We entered through two large arched doorways to the small ticket window, accepting cash only -- we paid $5 a ticket -- surrounded by colorful prints of vintage promotional posters and brochures advertising the theater's attractions to audiences of another era, which likely ranged from the highbrow to the high; "The Great Escape" through Monday and then "Black Orpheus" starting Tuesday, Truffaut's "400 Blows," accompanied by the documentary short "Bear Country.

 The hall was designed to host traveling vaudeville productions and screen silent films.
 Opening night came in 1926 with the screening of a Jules Verne teleplay.
 I can't help but wonder about the live acts that came through the Crandell in the 1920s.
 Some of them must have been dynamite.